-Third placed club certificate – Cambridge Camera Club
+Third placed club receiving a certificate – Cambridge Camera Club

-Beyond Group and the Photographic Imaging Co-operative (PICO) will therefore be invited to represent the EAF at the PAGB Inter-Club PDI Championship to be held in Warwick in July.
-In addition, as Cambridge Camera Club reached the final of the PAGB event last year, they too will represent the Federation.
+The EAF representatives at the PAGB Inter-Club PDI Championship to be held in Warwick in July will be PICO, who have already qualified due to reaching the final last year, plus Beyond Group and Cambridge who will now be invited.
 It is a good event, and our representatives would welcome some support.
-Tickets need to be bought in advance from the PAGB website.
+Tickets need to be bought in advance through the PAGB website.

-My thanks to everyone who helped to make the day possible - the clubs and their Competition Secretaries, the Executive, their spouses and friends, the staff at the Fulbourn Community Centre, and of course the three judges.
+My thanks to everyone who helped to make the day possible - the clubs and their Competition Secretaries, the Executive, their spouses and other helpers and, of course the three judges,